Journalism • Photography • Lifestyle • Events

 Along with the swingarm pivot, the steering head differs somewhat from Tonti’s design that butts and joins the tubes at the front via side plates.
 Note also the bolted crossbrace at the front just above the alternator that doubles as the frame joint, and differing again from the original location near the front engine mount.
 Like the production Le Mans 1000, the rear rails rise to attach the seat unit, with Magni adding square-section struts (instead of the control brackets) to fasten the exhaust.
 Made primarily in beefy 32mm argon-welded Cr-Mo tube, the Magni frame is both stronger and lighter than the factory unit in mild steel, perhaps offsetting somewhat the extra weight added by Magni’s dual beam parallel swinging arm.

 Special thanks to: Bruno De Prato, Rolf Jenssen, Wolfgang Krueger, Motorrad and Bill Ross for photographs and technical assistance.
-Deep thanks to the late Mick Walker (photo bottom)
+In memory of the late Mick Walker (bottom photo)

 Magni Lemans 1000 (1985)